openwisp/openwisp-monitoring/docs/user/configuring-iperf3-check.rst

 3. Set Up and Configure Iperf3 Server Settings
 ----------------------------------------------

+.. include:: /partials/settings-note.rst

-After having deployed your Iperf3 servers, you need to configure the iperf3 settings on the django side of OpenWISP, see the `test project settings for reference
+After having deployed your Iperf3 servers, you need to configure the iperf3 settings on the Django side of OpenWISP, see the `test project settings for reference
 <https://github.com/openwisp/openwisp-monitoring/blob/master/tests/openwisp2/settings.py>`_.